 How to Transfer Large Files

-If you are not a computer guru, some computer tasks may appear simple at the first glance but turn out to be a bit tedious.
+If you are not a computer guru, certain computer tasks may appear simple at the first glance but turn out to be a bit tedious.
 File transfer between computers is one of such tasks.

 Let's say you have a bunch of photos or a short vacation movie taken with your new camera.
 How to send or show them to your family or friends?
-The first idea which comes to mind - to send files via email - may not be the
+The first idea that comes to mind - to send files via email - may not be the best.
+Here is why.

-Here is the answer.
-You have to Upload the files to a safe storage on the Internet, and then include the path (or link) to those files in your email message.
+Here is the answer: Upload the files to a safe storage on the Internet, and then include the path (or link) to those files in your email message.
 This adds a small extra step, but virtually guarantees the delivery.
 How would you do that?

 Step 1.
 Upload files to a secure network storage